 Still think you’ve got it?

 The answer is that you need to turn over exactly two cards: THE NUMBER 8, and THE COLOR ORANGE.

-Those are the only two cards that can tell you anything about the rule, "if even, then red," and I'll show you why.
-Let's take each card individually and consider what might happen when we flip it.
+Those are the only two cards that can tell you anything about the rule, “if even, then red”.
+I’ll show you why.
+Let’s take each card individually and consider what might happen when we flip it.

-The 3: On the other side of this odd-numbered card is either the color red, or some other color.
+On the other side of this odd-numbered card is either the color red, or some other color.
 So what if we see red?
-What have we learned about our rule, "even --> red"?
+What have we learned about our rule, “even –> red”?
 Nothing!
-Odd numbers, like 3, can be paired with red and our rule could be broken, but odds can also be paired with red and our rule could be true.
-It simply tells you nothing, and believing that it does is to fall victim to a Mistaken Negation interpretation of the original rule, where you assumed not having an even (so having an odd) meant you couldn't have a red.
-We only know about reds going with evens; reds going with odds is entirely irrelevant.
+Odd numbers, like 3, can be paired with red and our rule could be broken.
+But odds can also be paired with red and our rule could be true.
+It simply tells you nothing.
+Believing that it does is to fall victim to a Mistaken Negation interpretation of the original rule, where you assumed not having an even (so having an odd) meant you couldn’t have a red.
+We only know about reds going with evens.
+Reds going with odds is entirely irrelevant.

 The proper analysis is that when you don’t have your sufficient condition, an even, you can’t know anything about the necessary, red.
 So an odd number like 3 never starts our conditional linkage, and leads us nowhere.